Habsburg–Ottoman war of 1565–1568

 The Habsburg–Ottoman war of 1565–1568 was a conflict between the Habsburg Empire and the Ottoman Empire fought mainly on the territory of Hungary and Croatia.
 During the war, the Turks captured the castle at Szigetvár but the death of Sultan Suleiman I forced them to retreat.
-The war ended in 1568 after the signing of a peace treaty in Edirne, under which both sides retained their territorial gains, and the Habsburgs further pledged to pay tribute of 30,000 forints to the Turks.
+The war ended in 1568 after the signing of a peace treaty in Edirne, under which both sides retained their territorial gains, and the Habsburgs further pledged to pay tribute of 30,000 forints for their possessions in Hungary to the Turks.

 Background

 On 29 August 1526 the forces of the Kingdom of Hungary were defeated at the Battle of Mohács by Ottoman forces.
 Both Hungary and Croatia became disputed territories with claims from both the Habsburg and Ottoman empires.
 On 1 January 1527, the Croatian nobles convened the Parliament at Cetin and unanimously elected Ferdinand I, Archduke of Austria as their king, and in return for the throne, Ferdinand promised to defend Croatia from Ottoman invasion.

 The Siege of Vienna in 1529 was the first attempt by Suleiman the Magnificent to capture the Austrian capital.
 This siege signalled the pinnacle of Ottoman power and the maximum extent of Ottoman expansion in central Europe.
 Following Suleiman's unsuccessful siege of Vienna in 1529, Ferdinand launched a counter-attack in 1530 to regain the initiative.
 Suleiman's response came in 1532 when he led a massive army of over 120,000 troops to besiege Vienna again.
 Ferdinand withdrew his army, leaving only 700 men with no cannons and a few guns to defend Güns.
 Suleiman came to join him shortly after the Siege of Güns had started.
 The city was offered a surrender on favourable terms and, although the offer was rejected, the Ottomans retreated leading to a peace treaty between Ferdinand and Suleiman.
 John Zápolya was recognized as the King of Hungary by the Habsburgs, although as an Ottoman vassal.
 In 1537, Ferdinand attacked John's forces at Osijek in violation of the treaty.
 The siege was a disaster of similar magnitude to that of Mohács, with an Ottoman relief army smashing the Austrians.
 Rather than attack Vienna again, Suleiman attacked Otranto in southern Italy.
 At the naval Battle of Preveza in 1538, the Ottomans inflicted another defeat on the Habsburg-led coalition.

 A further humiliating defeat was inflicted on the Habsburgs in the 1541 Siege of Buda.
 In April 1543, Suleiman launched another campaign in Hungary, taking back Bran and other forts and returning much of Hungary to Ottoman control.
 In August 1543, the Ottomans succeeded in the Siege of Esztergom.
 Another peace agreement between the Habsburgs and the Ottomans lasted until 1552, when Suleiman decided to attack Eger.
 The Siege of Eger proved futile, and the Habsburg victory reversed a period of territorial losses in Hungary.
 Their retention of Eger gave the Austrians good reason to believe that Hungary was still contested ground and the Ottoman campaign in Hungary ended, until its revival in 1566.